boldlink/terraform-aws-client-vpn/README.md

 }
 ```

-## How to run and connect to the module examples VPN endpoints:
+<h2> How to run and connect to the module examples VPN endpoints:</h2>

 1. Deploy the client-vpn examples using `make tests` command.